Exposure Control Plan – Communicable Diseases

 TRU is committed to providing a safe and healthy environment for our community.
 A high-level summary of TRU’s Communicable Disease Plan below outlines the preventative measures that everyone needs to follow as we have transitioned from a prescriptive COVID-19 Safety Plan to general safety measures that reduce the risk of transmitting communicable diseases within our community.
 These control measures are guided by public health and WorkSafe BC.Full Plan for Employees on OneTRU

 Communicable disease prevention focuses on simple mitigation strategies that reduce the risk of workplace transmission.
 The fundamental components include both ongoing controls and supplemental controls that are implemented in times of elevated risk, as advised by the public health office (provincially or locally).

 Ongoing mitigation controls

 Support employees and students to stay home when sick

 - If ill, stay home.
 Refer to our Illness Management page if you or someone you know has COVID-19 symptoms regarding notifications and next steps.

-- TRU’s rapid testing clinics are now closed but rapid take-home test kits are available at community pharmacies for people aged 18+.
+- Rapid take-home test kits are available at community pharmacies for people aged 18+.